 The recipe called for an envelope of Lipton Onion Soup Mix.
 Not just onion, mind you, but GOLDEN onion.
 There are plenty of nutritional reasons for not subjecting your meatloaf to this substance, but my main objection is that you completely lose control over the flavor profile.
 You end up with a one-note, sad meatloaf that is vaguely evocative of—you guessed it—soup.

 You can build a TON of flavor into your meatloaf by using ACTUAL onions, herbs, cheese, and good ol’ S & P. Sure, the soup mix has lots of other umami-building stuff like monosodium glutamate (MSG) and soy protein.
-You can take care of that with a few dashes of fish sauce (yes, really) or Worchestershire sauce.
+You can take care of that with a few dashes of fish sauce (yes, really), Worchestershire sauce, or Maggi seasoning sauce.
 You could even (gulp!) add a tiny bit of Vegemite—which, by the way, also contains glutamates.
-However, unlike MSG, which is an artificially synthesized flavor enhancer, these glutamates are a natural byproduct of the yeast fermentation process that gives Vegemite its umami superpowers.
+However, unlike MSG, which is an artificially synthesized flavor enhancer, these glutamates are a natural byproduct of the yeast fermentation process.

 The meatloaf was slathered in ketchup.
 Now, right there I’m going to get a ton of hate mail from everyone who insists that meatloaf isn’t meatloaf without ketchup.
 If ketchup is what floats your boat, then by all means, use it.
 For me, it’s too heavy and sweet.
 It also tends to burn…which is how I remember many childhood meatloaves (e.g., see photo above).
 I prefer a light coating of tomato sauce, a sprinkling of Romano cheese, and S & P. But to each his own!
 Don’t hate!